CameraKit/camerakit-api/README.md

 # CameraKit API

-The API to support the website of one of the hardest Android APIs.
+The API to support the website of [CameraKit](https://github.com/camerakit/camerakit-android) - *takes one of the hardest Android APIs and makes it into a high level and easy to use library that solves all of your problems.*

   [Setup](#setup)

   [Environment Variables](#environment-variables)

   [Running](#running-the-app)

   [API](#api)

 ## Setup

 ### Install Dependencies